SubjectNerd-Unity/UnityPixelCamera/README.md

 ## Caveats ##

 * If a camera or sprite is out of alignment with the pixel grid, unwanted artifacts may occur
-* This system will not automatically scale according to the window/viewport size
+* Pixel Camera will not automatically zoom in or out according to the window/viewport size

+## Technical Details ##

+Pixel camera takes the size of the screen and finds the pixel size required to cover the entire screen at the given settings.

+The camera orthographic size is modified so that the render fits the calculated size, and the output is sent to a RenderTexture.

+A dummy camera that renders nothing is created, and the `OnPostRender()` function is used to draw the output of the attached camera onto the screen using GL commands.

 ## API ##